 We now simulate the MLP pointwise in $y$.
 We first consider affine layers.
-Each affine \(z\mapsto Az+b\) is implemented as in Lemma~\ref{lem:step3-SS} (with \(m\) replaced by the current width), giving \(\sup_{(x,y)}\)-error \(<\delta\) per affine, for any preset \(\delta>0\).
+Each affine \(z\mapsto Az+b\) is implemented as in Lemma~\ref{lem:step3-SS} (with \(m\) replaced by the current width), giving \(\sup_{(x,y)}\)‑error \(<\delta\) per affine, for any preset \(\delta>0\).
 We next consider nonlinearity \(\alpha\).
-For a \(q\)-channel signal \(r\in S^q(a)\), to produce \(y\mapsto \alpha(r_j(y))\), use:
+For a \(q\)–channel signal \(r\in S^q(a)\), to produce \(y\mapsto \alpha(r_j(y))\), use:

 where \(s_j(r)=r_j\) is the natural coordinate projection.
-Project the first coordinate by an identity-supported affine map.
+Project the first coordinate by an identity–supported affine map.
 Doing this in parallel for \(j=1,\dots,q\) yields the coordinatewise map \(r\mapsto \alpha(r)\).

-Compose the simulated affine and nonlinear layers in the order of \(\mathcal N\), starting from the \(m\)-channel input \(h(x_a)\).
-By construction, the only approximation comes from the (approximate) affine realizations; choose their tolerances so that the total accumulated error is \(<\varepsilon/2\) on \(K_a\times\Omega(a)\) (standard stability of pointwise composition under sup-norm).
+Compose the simulated affine and nonlinear layers in the order of \(\mathcal N\), starting from the \(m\)–channel input \(h(x_a)\).
+By construction, the only approximation comes from the (approximate) affine realizations; choose their tolerances so that the total accumulated error is \(<\varepsilon/2\) on \(K_a\times\Omega(a)\) (standard stability of pointwise composition under sup–norm).
 Then

-All layers are continuous in the sup-norm; hence $\mathsf{MLP}_h$ is continuous. \end{proof}
+All layers are continuous in the sup–norm; hence $\mathsf{MLP}_h$ is continuous. \end{proof}